DisCoTec/discotec.github.io/2023/tutorials.md

 annotated with GOSPEL specification elements.
 The following five case studies are used during the tutorial:

 - XOR-based cipher [.ml]
-- A simple applicative data structure, based on forests [.ml]
+- A simple applicative data structure, based on forests
-- Array scanning function, using a for-loop [.ml]
+- Array scanning function, using a for-loop
-- Ephemeral implementation of a FIFO data structure [.ml]
+- Ephemeral implementation of a FIFO data structure
-- Leftist Heaps implementation, directly issued from the ocaml-containers library [.ml]
+- Leftist Heaps implementation, directly issued from the ocaml-containers library

 ### Speaker
 #### Mário Pereira